noracsiszar/noracsiszar/README.md

 ## C++ Project number2: GPA calculator

--The GPA calculator calculates the GPA of a student for a semester for 3 courses (mathematics, biology and physics) based on:
+The GPA calculator calculates the GPA of a student for a semester for 3 courses (mathematics, biology and physics) based on:
  - grades from A+ to F
   - and ECTS points
   - The user defines the grades on a range from A+ to F and the ECTS points